MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Experimental Results

-\textbf{Generalization to large scale optimization.} To our best knowledge, only Wichrowska et al. \cite{wichrowska2017learned} attempted to train DNNs on ImageNet dataset among current learning-to-optimize literatures.
-Yet it can only be executed for thousands of steps, far from the optimization process in practice.
-We transfer the learned LR schedule to train ImageNet dataset \cite{deng2009imagenet} with ResNet-50 \footnote{The training code can be found on https://github.com/pytorch/examples/tree/master/imagenet.}.
-As shown in Fig.\ref{fig10}, the validation accuracy of our method is competitive with those hand-designed baseline methods.
+In this part, we attempt to use the meta-learned LR schedules to train DNN on ImageNet dataset \cite{deng2009imagenet}.
+To our best knowledge, only \cite{wichrowska2017learned} had attempted this task among existing learning-to-optimize literatures.
+However, it can only be executed for thousands of steps, and then its loss begins to increase dramatically, thus not able to be implemented in the optimization process in practice.
+We transfer the LR schedules meta-trained on CIFAR-10 with ResNet-18 to ImageNet dataset with ResNet-50\footnote{The training codes of baseline methods can be found on \\ https://github.com/pytorch/examples/tree/master/imagenet.}.
+All compared methods are trained by SGDM with a momentum $0.9$, a weight decay $5e^{-4}$, an initial learning rate $0.1$ for 90 epochs, and batch size 256. \textbf{MultiStep} decays LR by $10$ every 30 epochs; \textbf{Exponential} multiplies LR with $\gamma_E = 0.95$ every epoch; \textbf{SGDR} sets $\alpha_{\min}=1e^{-5},\alpha_{\max}=0.1$, and $E_0=10, T_{Mult}= 2$.
+Following \cite{wilson2017marginal}, we decay global LR by $10$ every 30 epochs for Adam.

+The test accuracy on ImageNet validation set is presented in Fig.\ref{figimg}.
+It can be seen that the performance of our method is competitive with those hand-designed LR schedules methods, though we train the model with SGD using the LR schedules predicted by our transferred MLR-SNets.
+Meanwhile, the LR schedules predicted by MLR-SNet brings non-extra computation complexity in the DNN training process.
+This implies that our method is hopeful to be effectively and efficiently used to deal with such large scale optimization problems, making learning-to-optimize ideas towards more practical applications.